kristopherjohnson/MenubarCountdown/README.md

 minutes, and seconds.
 The dialog also allows you to specify which of the following forms of notification you want when the timer gets down to 00:00:00:

-- Blink the icon in the menu bar
+- Blink the icon in the menu bar.
-- Play the system alert sound
+- Play the system alert sound.
-- Display an alert window
+- Display an alert window.
+- Display a notification in Notification Center.
 - Make a spoken announcement.
 You can specify the text to be spoken.

 Releases are available at